Go long! Impacted by short term noise in stock market? 6 feats India achieved, and you might have missed - BusinessToday

 The Indian market's crash during the US-Iran war and the Trump tariff issue kept investors puzzled about the fate of their investments in the last one year.
 The India AI Impact Summit 2026 and Union Budget 2026-27 in February, a rise in oil prices, Noida Airport launch, 2026 Men's T20 Cricket World Cup, LPG gas crisis, Supreme Court's ruling on University Grants Commission (UGC) Equity Regulations in January 2026, rising political temperature ahead of West Bengal election and the ongoing IPL also attracted attention of market investors and non-investors alike.

 Amid all these events and issues, some of the recent key milestones in India went under-appreciated and were almost unnoticed.
-Gurmeet Chadha, Managing Partner & CIO at Compcircle listed out the such milestones on social media platform X, which are as follows.
+Gurmeet Chadha, Managing Partner & CIO at Compcircle listed out such milestones on social media platform X, which are as follows.

 1. A record in Digital payments